-Community-based conservation efforts work towards providing education and work opportunities for Sierra Leoneans, lowered instances of bushmeat hunting, and tourism opportunities for visitors.
+Our community-based conservation efforts work towards providing education and training opportunities for Sierra Leoneans, lowered instances of bushmeat hunting, and improved eco-tourism opportunities for visitors.

-Currently, the Outamba Kilimi National Park is set up for tourism.
+Currently, the Outamba Kilimi National Park is set up for tourism under the National Protected Areas Authority of Sierra Leone.
 There are six traditional style accommodations and food can be brought with you, or meals will be prepared for you on site.
 Getting to the park can be a little tricky, but that doesn’t mean it is not worth the journey!

 By helping to spread the word about the Outamba Kilimi National Park and encourage sustainable tourism practices, PVP hopes that the more money that tourism can bring to the area, the more people will begin to view the native wildlife as beneficial to their lives.

 Many people in Sierra Leone have never heard of the Outamba Kilimi National Park.
-The Pan Verus Project hopes to partner with high schools and universities to bring Sierra Leonean students to the park to learn about their country’s wildlife and natural resources.
+The Pan Verus Project has partnered with Sierra Leonean primary schools and universities to bring Sierra Leonean students to the park to learn about their country’s wildlife and natural resources.

 If you are interested in having a representative of the Pan Verus Project come to speak at your school, university, or zoo, please do not hesitate to contact us.

 With the help of the Elephant Crisis Fund we are starting a ranger capacity building programme.
 After working alongside the National Protected Areas Authority for several years, the rangers expressed interest in expanding their ability to conduct their own biodiversity research and monitoring.
 We are assisting them in honing their skills to ensure that the Outamba Kilimi National Park is not reliant on foreign researchers for basic monitoring of the park.
 This training will also be offered to local community members and park volunteers interested in engaging with local conservation initiatives.